konradsopala/devrel-notebook/DeveloperExperience/DeveloperExperience.md

 # Developer Experience

-Developers know how stuff works.
+Developers know how stuff works.Developer experience has evolved so much throught the years that now it takes half a day to setup dev environment while some time ago you opened notepad and you started working.

 ## Table of Contents